Tony-91/sentinel_attack_heatmap/README.md

 ![](images/S3.png)

-## Step 4:  Turning firewall off: Click > Next: Disk but leave it as is, click to continue to Networking
+## Step 4: Click > Next: Disk but leave it as is, click to continue to Networking
 -  Under *NIC network security group* select > Advance and under *Configure network security group* select Create new
 - You should see a default rule (something like 1000: default-allow-rdp), click the three dots to the right of it and **remove** it.
 - Select *Add an inbound rule*